LMMS/lmms/README.md

 - Stereo
 - Built in tempo synced delay with on / off, feedback and step size

-- Do wer require internal filters in StepGate?
+- Do we require internal filters in StepGate?